-Covering the 190 miles (305 km) by car would take at least 3 hours 15 minutes, making the train the clear winner in terms of speed.
-Not only that, driving through Florence's historic center is a challenge, and driving into Milan requires paying an additional anti-pollution fee on top of your normal car rental charges.
+Covering the 190 miles (305 km) between Florence and Milan by car would take at least 3 hours and 15 minutes, making the train a clear winner in terms of speed.
+Furthermore, driving through Florence's historic center is a challenge, and driving into Milan requires paying an additional anti-pollution fee on top of your normal car rental charges.
 In other words, the train wins on the cost-effective front, too.

 Frequent Trains from Florence to Milan

 Trenitalia's high-speed Alta Velocità (AV) trains leave from Florence's Santa Maria Novella station (often shortened to S.M.
 Novella) bound for either Milano Centrale or Milano Porta Garibaldi.

 The fastest Frecciarossa trains make the trip to Milano Centrale in 1 hour and 40 minutes.
 There are 63 trains leaving Florence for Milan each day, which is about 1-2 trains per hour on weekdays.
 The first train leaves Florence for Milan at 6:53 a.m., and the last train departs at 8 p.m.
 Ticket prices range from $21-135 on this route.

 Italo trains serve only Milano Porta Garibaldi station from Florence, making the trip 12 times each day.
 The journey takes about 2 hours.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Florence to Milan